China–European Union relations: Russian invasion of Ukraine

-In a July 2025 meeting with High Representative of the Union for Foreign Affairs and Security Policy Kaja Kallas, Director of the Chinese Communist Party's Central Foreign Affairs Commission Office Wang Yi stated that China did not want to see Russia's loss in Ukraine.
-The diplomats reported, China fears the United States could focus more on Asia, once the conflict in Europe is over.
+In a July 2025 meeting with High Representative of the Union for Foreign Affairs and Security Policy Kaja Kallas, Director of the Chinese Communist Party's Central Foreign Affairs Commission Office Wang Yi expressed that China did not wish to see Russia's loss in Ukraine.
+Diplomats reported that China is concerned the United States may shift its focus more toward Asia once the conflict in Europe concludes.

+At the 2025 EU-China Summit, European Council President António Costa and Commission President Ursula von der Leyen stated that China's support for Russia's invasion of Ukraine posed a direct threat to European security.
+They further stated that Beijing's position on the war would influence future EU-China relations.

 In September 2025, US President Donald Trump urged EU member states to stop buying Russian oil and start putting economic pressure on China for funding Russia's war effort.
 Trump asked the EU to impose 100% tariffs on China.
 In October 2025, a group of delegates from the National People's Congress told European Parliament members that NATO should not exist and repeated pro-Kremlin talking points about the Russian invasion of Ukraine.
+Western officials at the 62nd Munich Security Conference stated that China's support for Russia increased in 2025.
+In June 2026, Kaja Kallas stated that the EU had "verified reports" that China had trained Russians troops to fight in Ukraine.

+International Criminal Court

+While the EU's 27 member states are among the parties to the Rome Statute of the International Criminal Court which comprises a total of 125 member states China is not a party to it.